 Recovering stimulant users are encouraged to use aftercare services, which include joining a 12-step program, attending support group meetings, and aligning themselves with people in a treatment alumni group or joining a sober living facility as they transition back into the real world.

 Adderall is highly addictive and long-term misuse and abuse can lead to physical and psychological damage.
 People who are addicted to it find that they experience the “Adderall crash,” which is the comedown period or withdrawal from amphetamine use.
 How long this crash period lasts depends on how long the drugs are in the system.
 Adderall-related headaches are also common among regular or heavy users.
-These headaches can range from mild to serious.
-As advised by the site BrainProTips.com, users who have headaches should seek medical attention if their headaches:
+These headaches can range from mild to serious, and users who have headaches should seek medical attention if the headaches:

 - Occur with physical changes; stiff neck or seizure